 The smallest motorhome available, the ER is also the most car-like to drive.
 Space inside is at a premium, but an ER ’van will fit into a standard-sized parking space.

 High tops tend to be slightly longer than their ER cousins, and offer more internal headroom – they’re an excellent compromise between size and comfort.
-Most come in at less than 6m (19’7”) in length.
+Many come in at less than 6m (19’7”) in length, others at 6.36m.

 The majority of ’vans are coachbuilts: a prefabricated caravan body is mounted onto a base vehicle.
 The LP version has a sleek front with no Luton, giving two fewer berths than an OC.

-Worth its own sub-class and all the rage for 2010, these ’vans are regular low-profiles, but come with an A-class-style drop-down bed in the roof.
+Worth its own sub-class, these ’vans are regular low-profiles, but come with an A-class-style drop-down bed in the roof.
+This design has become ever-more popular in recent years.

 The height of motorhome luxury, A-classes are built from the chassis cowl upwards.
 All the space within the ’van is utilised for comfort.
 Most A-class ’vans have a drop-down bed, and cost significantly more than their coachbuilt cousins.